sollecitom/software-product-development-blog/content/posts/2023/2023-12-05-start-with-a-skeleton-not-to-die-a-zombie.md

 - [Apache Pulsar](https://pulsar.apache.org/) and [Apache Kafka](https://kafka.apache.org/) are both open-source and very popular.
 My recommendation is to go with Apache Pulsar, which I find superior to Kafka in every possible way.
 You should probably host your own Pulsar cluster, as it's much easier than hosting Kafka, and much cheaper than a as-a-service commercial solution.
 - You should consider whether storing the events indefinitely within your distributed ledger (with tier storage backed by object storage, like S3 and Glacier), or whether using your ledger for propagation and a separate technology for events.
 - My advice is to have a store for events, like [EventStore](https://www.eventstore.com/eventstoredb) or even [Postgres](https://www.postgresql.org/).
-- You'll need a mechanism to handle PII with regard to GDPR's Right To Be Forgotten.
+- You'll need a mechanism to handle [Personal Identifiable Information](https://en.wikipedia.org/wiki/Personal_data) (PII) with regard to GDPR's Right To Be Forgotten.
 Storing PII as part of the events with field-level encryption using per end-user symmetric keys is a good approach.
 When the user needs to be forgotten, you can unlink the key, without losing data integrity.
 - Whenever you need to enforce domain rules that depend on the current state, you'll have to choose between the [outbox pattern](https://en.wikipedia.org/wiki/Inbox_and_outbox_pattern) (write to a DB, then derive publishing an event), or [the saga patter](https://en.wikipedia.org/wiki/Compensating_transaction) (read from an eventually consistent view, decide in memory, publish an event, eventually update the view, rollback the changes and refund if there are conflicts).
 My advice here is to use sagas, as the outbox pattern is tricky and constitutes a severe limitation in throughput.
 - As your system is fully asynchronous, message-based, and reactive, you can use the [async request-reply pattern](https://medium.com/@mahernaija/messaging-patterns-cf4bc5b164cf) to respond to queries synchronously.
 - My advice is to use [NATS](https://en.wikipedia.org/wiki/NATS_Messaging) for this.
 You generate a unique response NATS topic, subscribe to it, emit an event tagged with the response topic, await for a downstream service to publish the outcome of your workflow to NATS, and finally respond to the open socket.
 MQTT works well for this too, but it's quite a heavy technology to deploy.